chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow-nitsche/2d-taylor-couette-flow-nitsche.rst

   subsection forces
-    set verbosity             = verbose   # Output force and torques in log set calculate torques     = true     # Enable torque calculation set torque name           = torque    # Name prefix of torque files set calculation frequency = 1         # Frequency of the force calculation set output frequency      = 1         # Frequency of file update end
+    set verbosity             = verbose   # Output force and torques in log set calculate torque      = true      # Enable torque calculation set torque name           = torque    # Name prefix of torque files set calculation frequency = 1         # Frequency of the force calculation set output frequency      = 1         # Frequency of file update end

-By setting ``calculate torques=true``, the calculation of the torque resulting from the fluid dynamics physics on every boundary of the domain is automatically calculated.
+By setting ``calculate torque = true``, the calculation of the torque resulting from the fluid dynamics physics on every boundary of the domain is automatically calculated.
 Setting ``verbosity=verbose`` will print out the value of the torque calculated for each mesh.